Eric-Chung-0511/Learning-Record/Data Science Projects/The Oxford-IIIT Pet Project/README.md

 - These steps ensured that the model could handle diverse inputs and improve its robustness when predicting new images.

 #### Transfer Learning:
 - Transfer learning played a critical role in this project.
-By leveraging a pretrained ResNet-50 model, Its capability can quickly build an effective image classifier by fine-tuning the model on a smaller dataset, significantly reducing training time while improving accuracy.
+By leveraging a pretrained ResNet-50 model, its capability can quickly build an effective image classifier by fine-tuning the model on a smaller dataset, significantly reducing training time while improving accuracy.

+- **To fine-tune the model, I froze most of the ResNet-50 layers except for the last 4 layers (layer4 is the last Conv2d layer)**.
+This allows the model to retain its general image features while focusing on learning the specific features for pet classification.
+The following code was used to implement this fine-tuning strategy:

+- In addition, **I adjusted the learning rate and optimizer to further improve the model's performance.** I used the **AdamW** optimizer with weight decay for regularization and the **OneCycleLR** scheduler to dynamically adjust the learning rate during training:

+- This fine-tuning approach and learning rate adjustments helped to optimize the model's learning process and achieve a higher accuracy on the Oxford Pet dataset.

 #### Interactive Interface with Gradio:
 - Gradio was integrated to provide an intuitive and user friendly interface where users can upload images and instantly get breed predictions.